MicrosoftDocs/learn/learn-pr/sqlserver/sql-server-2022-security-scalability-availability/includes/3-exercise-ledger.md

    By using this digest, we know that:

-   - The data is valid based on the time the digest was captured
+   - The data is valid based on the time the digest was captured.
    - The internal blocks match the current data changes for the update to Jay's salary.
-If someone had to fake the data for the `Employees` table without doing a T-SQL UPDATE command to make the system *think* Jay's current salary was 50,000 more than it really is, the system would have raised an error that hashes of the changes don't match the current data.
+If someone had to fake the data for the `Employees` table without doing a T-SQL `UPDATE` command to make the system *think* Jay's current salary was 50,000 more than it really is, the system would have raised an error that hashes of the changes don't match the current data.
 You would see a `Ledger verification failed` message.

 1. Now that you've verified the data hasn't been tampered with, you browse the content of the ledger view for the `Employees` table.
-You notice a suspicious update operation performed by Jay, who will not be able to effectively deny they have updated their salary.
+You notice a suspicious update operation performed by Jay, who won't be able to effectively deny they have updated their salary.
 The data in the ledger table has been cryptographically verified as genuine and it clearly shows Jay's **UserName** as the account who updated the salary.
-To verify this, run the query below.
+To verify this, run the following query.

     ```sql
         SET NOCOUNT ON